Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 All of this points to two main problems when talking about “lean gains”:

-- Lean Mass gains, when they do occur, are largely increases in body water
+- Big Lean Mass gains, when it occurs quickly, are largely increases in body water

-- It’s difficult to say with any certainty how much any Lean Body Mass increase is due to Skeletal Muscle Mass without using sophisticated tools
+- It’s difficult to say with any certainty how much any gain in Lean Body Mass is due to Skeletal Muscle Mass without using the right tools

 Measuring Your Lean Body Mass and Muscle Mass